 A coverage decision is a decision we make about your benefits and coverage or about the amount we pay for your medical services or drugs.
-For example, your plan network doctor makes a (favorable) coverage decision for you whenever you receive medical care from them.
+For example, your plan network doctor makes a (favorable) coverage decision for you whenever you receive medical care from them (refer to Chapter 4, Section G of your Member Handbook).